Neuman-Witherspoon Solution for Confined Two-Aquifer Systems with Leakage

-A mathematical solution by Neuman and Witherspoon (1969) is useful for determining the hydraulic properties of leaky confined aquifer systems (transmissivity and storage coefficient of the pumped aquifer; vertical hydraulic conductivity and storage coefficient of aquitard; and transmissivity and storage coefficient of the unpumped aquifer).
-Analysis involves matching the solution to drawdown data collected during a pumping test.
+A mathematical solution by Neuman and Witherspoon (1969) is useful for determining the hydraulic properties of leaky confined aquifer systems (transmissivity and storage coefficient of pumped aquifer; vertical hydraulic conductivity and storage coefficient of aquitard; and transmissivity and storage coefficient of unpumped aquifer).
+Analysis involves matching solution type curves to drawdown data collected during a pumping test.
 Observation wells may be screened in the pumped aquifer, unpumped aquifer or aquitard.

-Unlike the Hantush-Jacob (1955) and Hantush (1960) solutions for leaky confined aquifers, the Neuman and Witherspoon (1969) solution accounts for drawdown in the unpumped aquifer.
+Unlike the Hantush and Jacob (1955) and Hantush (1960) solutions for leaky confined aquifers, the Neuman and Witherspoon (1969) solution accounts for drawdown in the unpumped aquifer.
 Neuman and Witherspoon showed that the assumption of no drawdown in the unpumped aquifer (i.e., a constant head boundary condition) can lead to significant errors when estimating the hydraulic properties of the pumped aquifer.

 Assumptions